-Cognitive Psychology: Connecting Mind, Research and Everyday Experience (2014, 4th Edition) Author: E. Bruce Goldstein
+Cognitive Psychology: Connecting Mind, Research and Everyday Experience (2018, 5th Edition) Author: E. Bruce Goldstein

 I do not recommend that you use any other edition of the textbook as there may be differences in material.
-You may purchase a hard copy or binder ready copy from the Bookstore, or you can purchase an electronic only version.
+You may purchase a hard or electronic copy.